ws839750375/Hackintosh-Lenovo-Thinkbook14S-IWL/README.md

 Note:

-You can use GenSMBIOS to generate SMBIOS.
+I deleted all product information of config.plist, You can use GenSMBIOS to generate SMBIOS.
 Use ProperTree to edit config.plist.